-- 54. In the circumstances, the Commissioner determines that the assessment to income tax raised against the Appellant for the 2012 tax year should stand. - 55.
-This Appeal is determined in accordance with Part 40A of the TCA 1997 and in particular sections 949AK, 949U and 949AN thereof.
+- 54. In the circumstances, the Commissioner determines that the assessments to income tax raised against the Appellant for the 2011 and 2012 tax years should stand. - 55.
+These Appeals are determined in accordance with Part 40A of the TCA 1997 and in particular sections 949AK, 949U and 949AN thereof.
 This determination contains full findings of fact and reasons for the determination, as required under section 949AJ(6) of the TCA 1997.